 Robert: I learnt functional programming at university where I wrote some OCaml.
 I talked about OCaml in the early days at Funding Circle but we had already committed to Ruby, so I left it on the shelf.

 Sometime later, I heard about Clojure and it interested me.
-I hadn't done much Lisp outside of Emacs, but I like the idea that in Lisp 'code is data', and that the emphasis is on data structures rather than just types for modelling purposes.
-I watched Rich Hickey's Simple Made Easy talk and the simplicity of Clojure clicked.
+I hadn’t done much Lisp outside of Emacs, but I like the idea that in Lisp code is data, and that the emphasis is on data structures rather than just types for modeling purposes.
+I watched Rich Hickey’s Simple Made Easy talk and the simplicity of Clojure clicked.

 I figured the fact that Clojure is dynamic could help to bring our Ruby people across.